danilofreire/qtm350-grace/README.md

 ## SQL Queries

 In this quiz, you will test your SQL skills through queries using two tables.
 The tables refer to Nobel Prize winners and their respective personal information.
-The data and questions are available in the `quiz04.ipynb` file.
+The data and questions are available in the `quiz-grace.ipynb` file.
 The tables are as follows.

 ### Table Structures